 Gadfield Elm Chapel is available to be visited by members and friends of the Church without the need for an appointment.
 Access to the building is by way of a combination code entry system, the code for which is available by answering a few simple questions that are displayed in the window by the entrance door, and which every member with a rudimentary knowledge of church history will enjoy answering.

 Youth and other groups from many areas have used Gadfield Elm for firesides and special occasions such as seminary graduation, Relief Society commemoration meetings or other appropriate services.
-Requests for reservations to use the Chapel for purposes such as this should be referred to the Church Service Missionaries as noted above and every effort will made to accommodate your requirements.
+Requests for reservations to use the Chapel for purposes such as this should be referred to the Area Church History Manager as noted above and every effort will made to accommodate your requirements.